Go Back

 Prepare The Toor Dahl

 1. Cook the toor dahl.
 See Recipes for Cooking Toor Dahl.
-Use this Link : https://versatilefoodie.com/category/indian-basic ~ Note: After cooking the Toor Dahl, let it sit for 30 minutes, or at least 15 minutes, so that the Toor Dahl can be mashed well.
+Use this Link : https://versatilefoodie.com/category/indian-basic ~ Note: After cooking the Toor Dahl, let it sit for 30 minutes, so that the Toor Dahl can be mashed well.

 Cooking-Toor-Dahl-square-new